aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartarea/_index.md

 ```

-Gets the height of frame in units of Pixel.
+Gets the height of the frame in units of pixels.

 **Returns:**
 int